IamSloth/C_Language_Study/README.md

 ## 2. Practice

-This folder has what I prctice something about C or C++.
+This folder has what I prctice something about C or C++ or C#.